AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 of the program.
 It also contains (in the "Prove" part) the property that we want to verify.

 What does WP do using these properties ?
-In fact, it transformes them into a logic formula and then asks to different provers if it is possible to satisfy this formula (to find for each variable, a value that can make the formula true), and it determines if the property can be proved.
+In fact, it transforms them into a logic formula and then asks to different provers if it is possible to satisfy this formula (to find for each variable, a value that can make the formula true), and it determines if the property can be proved.
 But before sending the formula to provers, WP uses a module called Qed, which is able to perform different simplifications about it.
-Sometimes, as this is the case for the other properties about `abs`, these simplications are enough to determine that the property is true, in such a case, WP do not need the help of the automatic solvers.
+Sometimes, as this is the case for the other properties about `abs`, these simplifications are enough to determine that the property is true, in such a case, WP do not need the help of the automatic solvers.

 When automatic solvers cannot ensure that our properties are verified, it it sometimes hard to understand why.
-Indeed, provers are generally not able to answer something other thant "yes", "no" or "unknown", they are not able to extract the reason of a "no" or an "unknown".
+Indeed, provers are generally not able to answer something other than "yes", "no" or "unknown", they are not able to extract the reason of a "no" or an "unknown".
 There exists tools that can explore a proof tree to extract this type of information, currently Frama-C do not provide such a tool.
 Reading proof obligations can sometimes